 However, this could not be further from the reality of the job description of a superyacht stewardess.

 A typical day may include:

-Drinking is at the cultural epicenter of every social group on the planet and a yacht stewardess must be extremely competent with serving all types of beverages.
+Drinking is at the cultural epicentre of every social group on the planet and a yacht stewardess must be extremely competent with serving all types of beverages.
 Skills a stewardess must possess are:

 - Champagne service.

 - Beer knowledge and beer service.

 - Spirit’s knowledge.

 - Storage knowledge of fine tea and coffee.

 - Soft drink and other non-alcoholic storage and service.

 Broadly speaking, there are five types of service that a stewardess is required to competently master.
 These are as follows: